sremm/video-data-web-app-play/readme.md

 Got it working, this time took a more step by step approach with information from copilot.
 Not sure if React was less of a hassle, or the approach.

 But since i used Javascript, I think it was more similar to html/js version.
 I also did not use too much of React style interactions, mainly just one big component, as I also had in Angular to be fair

+## Vue Version

+On paper the concept of how vue works is attractive, but now feels like it requires to get into a different mental state and still needs some learning of the concepts